mossicrue/katello-attach-subscription/README.md

 * `--print-subscription-report-file=FILE` set a custom name for the file where subscription report would be printed.
 * `--multiple-search` allow to search content-hosts with the result of the query written in the yaml configuration file
 * `--clean-same-product` ensure that all the content hosts has 1 subscriptions for every listed product in the rules present in the yaml
+* `--host-auto-heal=VALUE` enable or disable hosts auto-heal process if VALUE is setted and different from noop
 * `--repeat-API` allow to repeat API call for a certain number of time before fail
 * `--max-step=MAX_STEP` set the max number of time a specific API call has to be repeated in case of fails
 * `--repeat-API-sleep` add an incremental waiting time that is customizzable on yaml configuration file
-* `--concurren-mode` allow to run the code that assign subscription to every hosts in a concurrency way
+* `--concurrency-mode` allow to run the code that assign subscription to every hosts in a concurrency way
 * `-v`, `--verbose` show verbose output during the execution
 * `-d`, `--debug` show debug code during execution